KEY TAKEAWAYS

 Dental coverage in Canada: CDCP vs. private dental care services

-Type of services CDCP coverage Private dental care insurance coverage
+Type of services CDCP coverage Private dental insurance coverage

 Fillings and extractions Yes Yes